Naming of the Indra and Harry Banga Gallery

 Share this article

 The naming ceremony was officiated by Mr and Mrs Banga, Mr Lester Garson Huang, Council Chairman of CityU; and Professor Way Kuo, President of CityU.
-It was attended by the Provost, Vice-Presidents, Court members and senior staff; and family members and friends of Mr and Mrs Banga.
+The ceremony was attended by Provost and Vice-Presidents, senior staff and Council members; and family members and friends of Mr and Mrs Banga.

 Mr Banga is also a staunch supporter of CityU.
 He is a member of the Court and the Steering Committee of the “United, We Soar” Campaign, Honorary Patron of the CityU Foundation and Honorary Fellow.